 Supplemental Material

 Standing Waves: A key concept in this book is an unfamiliar type of “standing wave”, which appears in Chapter 17 and Chapter 20.
 It’s relation to guitar strings’ standing waves is sketchily depicted in Figure 41.
-The difference between this type of standing wave and more familiar standing waves is described in this post, along with animations (and some further links to the math background) on this page; see also this follow-up post with more animations.
+The difference between this type of standing wave and more familiar standing waves is described in this post, along with animations (and some further links to the math background) on this page; see also additional explanation and animations in this follow-up post as well as this one.

 Q: If a stationary electron is a standing wave, what holds the electron’s edges in place, in analogy to the way a guitar string is held at its edges, or the way a standing wave in a bathtub is constrained by the walls of the tub?